sowmyarshetty/CapstoneProject-AI-Class/README.md

   * Wall Art
   * Small Appliance Parts

+### Our Solution for ZonBot (an AI Powered Chatbot)
+1. The chatbot enhances your Amazon shopping experience with AI-powered assistance
+2. Delivers top product recommendations with summarized reviews
+3. Identifies products within your desired price range (lowest to highest)
+4. Filters items based on your preferred features (e.g., color, size, brand)
+5. Saves you valuable time and money by streamlining your shopping process

 #### Data Modeling Strategy
 This system combines advanced Natural Language Processing techniques (NLP) to deliver intelligent, conversational product recommendations: